michael-lazar/jetforce/README.md

 - Directories will look for a file with the name **index.gmi**.
 - If an index file does not exist, a directory listing will be generated.

-There is not currently any support for CGI scripts.
+CGI scripts are not currently supported.
 This feature might be added in a future version.

 ## License